Other-Project/SI3-Citadels/CONTRIBUTING.md

 #### Participate in Reviews

 Helping to review pull requests is another great way to contribute.
 Your feedback can help to shape the implementation of new features.
-When reviewing pull requests, however, please refrain from approving or rejecting a PR unless you are a core committer for the Spring Framework.